Politics of Harry Potter: Class distinctions

 O: The Oprah Magazine noted that Rowling admires Roddy Doyle and Jane Austen, saying "both of whom write about class distinctions," and asked if the reason Rowling wrote about class was a conscious decision.
 Rowling replied, "kids are acutely aware of money—before they're aware of class.
 A kid isn't really going to notice how another kid holds his knife and fork.
 But a kid will be acutely aware that he doesn't have pocket money.
 Or that he doesn't have as much pocket money.
 I think back to myself at 11.
 Kids can be mean, very mean.
 So it was there in Ron not having the proper length robes, you know?
 And not being able to buy stuff on the trolley.
 He's got to have sandwiches his mum made for him, even though he doesn't like the sandwiches.
 Having enough money to fit in is an important facet of life—and what is more conformist than a school?"

 Anti-government interpretation

-Some political commentators have seen J. K. Rowling's portrayal of the bureaucratised Ministry of Magic and the oppressive measures taken by the Ministry in the later books (like making attendance at Hogwarts School compulsory and the "registration of Mudbloods" with the Ministry) as an allegory criticising the state.